 Now, to check what are all the tables present in the Postgres database, we can use \dt command.
 Here’s how they result in –

-Let us try to delete a certain table in postgres database say table named demo.
+Let us try to delete a certain table in postgres database, say a table named demo.
 As it does not contain any table named demo, it will throw the error when we fire the query statement –

 DROP TABLE demo;

 As can be seen, it gives the error saying table “demo” does not exist.
-Now, is we use IF EXISTS in our above query in the following way then instead of error it will display a notice shown below –
+Now, is we use IF EXISTS in our above query in the following way, then instead of an error, it will display a notice shown below –

 DROP TABLE IF EXISTS demo;

 Let us insert some tables in it.
-The example will contain two tables namely teams and developers.
-Each developer belongs to one or the other team and one team is made of many developers.
-While maintaining the records of both in the database we will firstly create tables for each one of them.
+The example will contain two tables, namely teams, and developers.
+Each developer is a member of one team or another, and one team consists of many developers.
+While maintaining both records in the database, we will first create tables for each one.
 Firstly let us create a table for teams which will be our main referenced parent table.